teobot/surveyWebsite/README.md

 - [x] Show the new database information in account.php page
 - [x] Lots more work on the competitors page
 - [x] fixed the navbar admin tool link, and made it fullscreen with the body been in a container
+- [x] Created a RESTful API that returns all the usernames if the user is logged in
+- [x] The admin page now displays all the current users usernames in real time
+- [x] added another user into the database creation
+- [x] Phone Number is now server validated but is in format 111222333, its 9 digits long
+- Update section 5 on the google forms compet page
+- - [x] Go through and fix the formatting.

 SETUP:
 ...